 bindirectory in a file browser (such Windows Explorer on Windows, or Konqueror, Dolphin, or Nautilus on Linux) and activate (usually by double-clicking) the ndb_setup.py file icon.
 This works on Windows, and should work with most common Linux desktops as well.

 On Windows, you can also navigate to the NDB Cluster installation directory and activate the setup.bat file icon.

 In some cases, you may wish to use non-default settings for the installer, such as specifying a different port for the Auto-Installer's included Web server to run on, in which case you must invoke ndb_setup.py with one or more startup options with values overriding the necessary defaults.
 The same startup options can be used on Windows systems with the setup.bat file supplied for such platforms in the NDB Cluster software distribution.
 This can be done using the command line, but if you want or need to start the installer from a desktop or file browser while emplying one or more of these options, it is also possible to create a script or batch file containing the proper invocation, then to double-click its file icon in the file browser to start the installer.
 (On Linux systems, you might also need to make the script file executable first.)
 For information about advanced startup options for the NDB Cluster Auto-Installer, see Section 18.5.25, “ndb_setup.py — Start browser-based Auto-Installer for NDB Cluster (DEPRECATED)”.

 The Welcome screen is loaded in the default browser when ndb_setup.py is invoked, as shown here:

 This screen provides the following two choices for entering the installer, one of which must be selected to continue:

-Create New MySQL Cluster: Start the Auto-Installer with a completely new cluster to be set up and deployed.
+Create New NDB Cluster: Start the Auto-Installer with a completely new cluster to be set up and deployed.

 Continue Previous Cluster Configuration: Start the Auto-Installer at the same point where the previous session ended, with all previous settings preserved.